Beeciv/bupdate/README.md

 As always, playing on williserver does not require the rulesets as they are stored on the server-side; however, having the rulesets up-to-date on your machine ensures that you can easily experiment with new changes outside of official games.

-Currently I've completed scripts for Linux environments, but I plan to imminently release a Windows version.

 ### Implementation

 Bupdate is two very simple scripts.